ivaylokenov/MyTested.WebApi/README.md

 ```

 The example uses NUnit but you can use whatever testing framework you want.
+Basically, the framework throws an unhandled exception if the assertion does not pass and the test fails.

 Here are some random examples of what the fluent testing API is capable of: